ElementareTeilchen/upgrader/README.md

 This extension is a boilerplate to organize all necessary upgrade steps to bring TYPO3 Installations from 6.2 to 8.7.
+Thanks to Helmut Hummel for his great EXT:typo3_console, which is heavily used here.

 Beware:  this is ONLY A BOILERPLATE which needs individual adaptions for each projects.